Quicr/quicr-mac/README.md

-# Decimus
+# quicr-mac

-Decimus is a proof of concept Media over QUIC application allowing audio / video conferencing using [libquicr](https://github.com/quicr/libquicr).
+QuicR-mac is a MacOS/iOS/tvOS proof of concept Media over QUIC application allowing audio / video conferencing using [libquicr](https://github.com/quicr/libquicr).

-If you would like to try out Decimus as a user, you can add yourself to the TestFlight distribution here: https://testflight.apple.com/join/z4mV8YDk
+If you would like to try out QuicR as a user, you can add yourself to the TestFlight distribution here: https://testflight.apple.com/join/z4mV8YDk

+> [!TIP]
+> This client's working title was "Decimus", which may still be present in the codebase or project.
+Any reference to "Decimus" refers to this application.
+Its display name is also now just QuicR, as the `-mac` suffix is implied when on an Apple platform.

 ## Building